The Long Ships (film): Development

 Bruce Geller wrote the first draft of the script in 1959.
 In April 1959 Irving Allen announced he would make it for a budget of £2 million (US$5.6 million) through his company with Albert Broccoli, Warwick Films.
 That year the Yugoslav government pledged money for the production.

 In October 1959 Albert Broccoli said "We are in disagreement with our distributors, Columbia, over the casting.
-They want star names in the lead we think it's a subject strong enough to carry unknowns."
+They want star names in the lead, but we think it's a subject strong enough to carry unknowns."

-The film was originally meant to be directed by José Ferrer, who had made The Cockleshell Heroes for Irwin Allen.
+The film was originally meant to be directed by José Ferrer, who had made The Cockleshell Heroes for Irving Allen.
 Ferrer said he was looking for "a Burt Lancaster type and a Tony Curtis type and two girls" for the lead.
 He was not intending to act in the film.

 Ferrer eventually dropped out and was replaced by Jack Cardiff who had been cinematographer on The Vikings (1958); Richard Widmark was signed to star.

 In June 1960 Warwick announced it would not make films through major studios but would produce and distribute films itself with a slate of pictures worth $8 million a year: "three big films a year" plus eight others which it would finance through Eros (that would cost an estimated $3 million all up).
 Warwick's first new film would be The Long Ships, a $3.5 million spectacle, following by The Hellions.
 Both would be shot in Yugoslavia.
 (The Hellions wound up being filed in South Africa.)

 George Peppard claimed he turned down a lead role despite a fee of $200,000 because he did not want to spend six months in Yugoslavia.

 "It is obvious that Tito's government is anxious to see more and more foreign filmmakers come to Yugoslavia", said Allen.
 "And of course it is also in the best interests of the American and British governments to encourage anything that improves Yugoslavia's financial independence from the Soviet bloc.
 I'm sure Belgrade will soon catch up with London and Rome."

 Production

 Filming took place on Avala Hill.

 Jack Cardiff recalled "It turned out to be more of a comedy picture after all because you can’t really take those sort of things too seriously.
 I think if it had been done in the right way with big tough Norwegians, it would have made all the difference.
 But when you’ve got a mixed cast it never quite rings as it should do.”

 Michael Reeves, future film director, worked on the movie as a runner.

-The American Legion condemned the production of the film – along with another Hollywood financed film shot in Yugoslavia, Lancelot and Guinevere – as "immoral, deceptive, unethical and detrimental to the best interests of the United States and the free world."
+The American Legion condemned the production of the film – along with another Hollywood-financed film shot in Yugoslavia, Lancelot and Guinevere – as "immoral, deceptive, unethical and detrimental to the best interests of the United States and the free world."

 "It wasn't a happy time", said Widmark of the shoot.